wbudic/PerlCNF/Specifications_For_CNF_ReadMe.md

     ```

 3. PLUGIN
-    1. Plugin instruction is specific outside program that can be run for various configuration task, on post loading of all properties.
+    1. Plugin instruction is a specific outside program that can be run for various configuration task, on post loading of all properties.
         This can be special further.
         1. Further, processing of data collections.
         2. Issuing actions, revalues.